Silve1ra/casting-agency-api/README.md

 You can access this api [here](https://casting-api-silve1ra.herokuapp.com).

-There is also the documentation with more details, please refer [here](https://casting-api-silve1ra.herokuapp.com/docs).
+There is also the [Official Documentation](https://casting-api-silve1ra.herokuapp.com/docs) with more details.
+All the endpoints references and login authorization are covered there.

 ## :page_with_curl: About